304 N. Jackson St, Bremen, IN 46506 (574) 546-2849

 The architect for the building project was Mr. William Koster of Koster & Associates of Cleveland, Ohio.
 The general contractor was Ira Mast & Son of Elkhart, Indiana.
 A bond issue, a first for this library, financed the project.

 The addition/renovation project was completed in March 1992.
 It doubled the space of the library and added many new and exciting things to the library.
 There is a separate audiovisual room with a listening center, an elevator, typing room, large reading areas throughout the library, a study room, a large meeting room and space for computers for public use in both adult and children's departments .

 Since 1992 the library continues to grow, especially in the area of technology.
 In 1995 the library joined with St. Joseph County Public Library, Mishawaka-Penn-Harris Public Library and Plymouth Public Library to form a circulation software cluster.
 Our catalog was integrated into the cluster library system, which shows materials available at all four libraries.
 The computerized library system allows 24/7 access to our catalog via the Internet.

 In 2012, the cluster subscribed to multiple digital databases, most with remote access for patrons via the Internet.
 The library also joined a consortium with over twenty libraries to provide the Overdrive e-book system.
-In 2014 we expanded our e-book offerings with the cluster members by subscribing to Axis 360 from Baker and Taylor.
+In 2015 we expanded our digital offerings to include music and movies by subscribing to hoopla.

 At the end of 2013, the library was serving 8,902 patrons from the city of Bremen and German Township.
 We had 5,400 patrons with library cards; we have over 60,000 items and 11,000 e-books with a total circulation of 90,000.